michaelkurp/Nussinov-s-Algorithm/README.md

-# Nussinov-s-Algorithm
+# NussinovsAlgorithm
-Implementation of Nussinov's Algorithm with Dynamic Programming
+Implementation of Nussinov's Algorithm with Dynamic Programming.
+I've attached the Jupyter Notebook.

+This algorithm finds the lowest energy secondary structure of a RNA sequence.